Natural resources of Wales: Water

 With its mountainous terrain and ample rainfall, water is one of Wales's most abundant resources.
 The country has many man-made reservoirs and exports water to England as well as generating power through hydroelectric schemes.
 The largest group of reservoirs, are in the Elan Valley and include Claerwen.
-Other notable bodies of water include Bala Lake, Llyn Trawsfynydd, Lake Vyrnwy, Talybont Reservoir and Llyn Brianne.
+Other notable bodies of water include Llyn Tegid (Bala Lake), Llyn Trawsfynydd, Lake Vyrnwy, Talybont Reservoir and Llyn Brianne.
 Some of these are popular resorts for outdoor activities such as sailing, kayaking, cycling, fishing and bird-watching.

-The source of many significant rivers are located in the Welsh mountains including the River Dee, River Teifi, Afon Tywi, River Wye, and River Severn all of which have significant fisheries especially of Salmon and Sea trout.
+The source of many significant rivers are located in the Welsh mountains including the River Dee, River Teifi, River Towy, River Wye, and River Severn all of which have significant fisheries especially of Salmon and Sea trout.

 Renewable energy

 Wind is another resource that Wales has in abundance.
 The Gwynt y Môr is one of several offshore wind farms off the coast of North Wales and Anglesey, and is the second largest such wind farm in the world.
 Other wind farms are found on inland, mostly upland sites, but there are none in the Snowdonia and Brecon Beacons national parks.